haoran119/cpp/学习笔记之Windows Programming/README.md

   * Computer -> Map Network Drive -> Folder : \\\server.au\usrname  -> DOMAIN/USRNAME
 * How to restore right-click menu to classic one in Win11 ?
   * [How to Restore Right-Click Context menu in Windows 11. - wintips.org - Windows Tips & How-tos](https://www.wintips.org/how-to-restore-right-click-context-menu-in-windows-11/)
+* How to creating a firewall rule to allow all connections ?
+    * Creating a firewall rule to allow all connections generally depends on the operating system or the specific firewall software you are using.
+Below are general instructions for configuring such a rule in Windows Firewall, Linux (using iptables), and macOS.
+    * Windows Firewall
+        * Open Windows Firewall: Search for "Windows Defender Firewall" in the Start menu and open it.
+        * Advanced Settings: Click on "Advanced settings" on the left sidebar.
+        * Inbound Rules: Select "Inbound Rules" in the left pane, then click "New Rule..." on the right.
+        * Rule Type: Choose "Custom" and click "Next".
+        * Program: Select "All programs" and click "Next".
+        * Protocol and Ports: Leave the default settings and click "Next".
+        * Scope: To allow connections from any IP, leave the default settings and click "Next".
+        * Action: Choose "Allow the connection" and click "Next".
+        * Profile: Select the profiles (Domain, Private, Public) this rule applies to and click "Next".
+        * Name: Give your rule a name (e.g., "Allow All Connections") and click "Finish".
+    * Linux (`iptables`)
+        * Warning: Allowing all connections can make your system very vulnerable.
+Use with extreme caution.
+        * To allow all incoming and outgoing connections with iptables, you can run:
+        ```bash
+        sudo iptables -P INPUT ACCEPT
+        sudo iptables -P FORWARD ACCEPT
+        sudo iptables -P OUTPUT ACCEPT
+        sudo iptables -F
+        ```
+        * This sets the default policy for INPUT, FORWARD, and OUTPUT chains to ACCEPT and flushes all the rules.
+    * macOS
+        * macOS uses the pf (Packet Filter) firewall.
+To allow all connections, you would typically not set any rules, as pf is not enabled by default.
+If you have specific rules set up and wish to revert to allowing all connections, you would need to remove those specific rules or disable pf.
+        * To disable `pf`:
+            * `sudo pfctl -d`
+    * Caution: Allowing all connections removes a critical layer of security from your system and can expose your system to unauthorized access and attacks.
+This should only be done in controlled environments or for specific troubleshooting purposes, and it's recommended to revert the settings to more secure ones as soon as possible.

+# END